medialab/aime-core/presentation.md

 2. Is this an artifact from both the initial design & data model?

-3. Should the document contains its display as whole markdown and keep links to meaningful elements for query purposes?
+3. Should the document contain its display as whole markdown and keep links to meaningful elements for query purposes?

 ===